Cornell Anti-Detention Alliance

-The Cornell Anti-Detention Alliance Club, affiliated with the Feminist, Gender, and Sexuality Studies Program at Cornell, supports detained and previously detained immigrants through direct services and grassroots advocacy.
-We demand a humane immigration system that does not exploit and incarcerate immigrants, in Upstate New York and beyond.
+The Cornell Anti-Detention Alliance Club (CADA) is a registered student organization at Cornell University located in Ithaca, NY.
+CADA is affiliated with the Feminist, Gender, and Sexuality Studies Program at Cornell, supports detained and previously detained migrants through direct services and grassroots advocacy.
+We demand a humane immigration system that does not exploit and incarcerate migrants, in Upstate New York and beyond.

 The U.S. currently operates the largest immigrant detention system in the world.
 Immigrants are incarcerated in facilities with egregious and neglectful living conditions, which amount to imprisonment for the simple act of crossing a border without papers.
 The detention centers are often geographically isolated, compounding the isolation of the people held there.
 The situation has been exacerbated in recent years due to COVID-19 pandemic and the punitive policies advanced by the former administration, making immigration detention an urgent human rights issue.